 The VA appraisal process isn't intended to unreasonably raise the bar when it comes to quality in a new or existing house; instead it's designed to protect the borrower, ensuring the home is safe, sanitary and fairly priced.

 The borrower generally pays for the VA appraisal, but may try to recoup appraisal fees through negotiating with the seller.

-The initial VA appraisal is an expense which must be paid by the borrower.
-That expense would also include any required follow-up appraisals known as “compliance inspections” that may be required as a condition of loan approval.
+VA appraisal expenses may also include any required follow-up appraisals known as “compliance inspections” that may be required as a condition of loan approval.
 These inspections usually happen because the initial appraisal included repairs or modifications to the property to bring it into compliance with VA minimum property requirements.

 VA-assigned appraisers must include a location map in the report, building perimeter sketches and photographs of either the sale property or the lot where proposed construction is to take place.

-The appraisal process isn't intended to unreasonably raise the bar when it comes to quality in a new or existing house; instead it's designed to protect both the VA loan borrower and the government's investment in your dream home.
-Furthermore, the VA appraisal process is not intended as a complete, top-to-bottom home inspection and just because a property has passed a VA appraisal does not guarantee that the home is free from defects.
+Keep in mind that the VA appraisal process is not intended as a complete, top-to-bottom home inspection.
+Just because a property passed a VA appraisal does not guarantee that the home is free from defects.

 For a more complete look at a home’s condition, the buyer is strongly encouraged to pay for an optional home inspection.
 This inspection is not required as a condition of VA loan approval, but no borrower should commit to the purchase of a home without paying to have it inspected.
 You can learn more about the differences between a home inspection and VA appraisal here.